sireum/slang-by-examples/readme.md

 # Slang by Examples

-This repository holds Slang scripts designed for people familiar with programming to learn Slang quickly by reading the scripts and experimenting with them.
+This repository holds Slang scripts and programs designed for people familiar with programming to learn Slang quickly by reading the code and experimenting with them.